 Contact Holly Pae, Associate Professor of Special Education

 email@example.com or (864) 503-5556

 USC Upstate is one of eleven colleges and universities participating in the CREATE (Centers for the Re-education and Advancement of Teachers in Special Education) consortium.
-This initiative funded by the South Carolina Office of Exceptional Children provides course scholarships and textbooks to over five hundred public school teachers completing their special education licensure.
+This initiative funded by the South Carolina Office of Exceptional Children provides course scholarships and textbooks to more than 500 public school teachers completing their special education licensure.

 Math and Science Camp

 Contact Gary Bradley, Director, Teacher Education Programs at University Center of Greenville